 I need to get out of a class due to a non-academic situation (medical/family emergency, military deployment, etc.).
 What should I do?

-If it is before the drop deadline, you should drop the course through PatriotWeb.
-After the deadline, withdrawal requests can be made to your academic dean.
+If it is before the drop and self-withdrawal deadlines, you should drop or self-withdraw through PatriotWeb.
+After the deadline, non-academic withdrawal requests can be made to your academic dean.
 For students in CHSS, you can find our withdrawal request form and all policies regarding withdrawal requests at the following location.

 How can I take more than 18 credits in a semester?